reflagcom/n8n-nodes-reflag/README.md

 # n8n-nodes-reflag

-This is an n8n community node.
+This is an [n8n community node npm package](https://www.npmjs.com/package/@reflag/n8n-nodes-reflag).
 It lets you use Reflag feature flagging service in your n8n workflows.

 Reflag is a feature flag management platform with self-cleaning flags, strong type-safety, gradual rollouts, and built-in Linear integration.